mafaldacf/ist-meic-sirs/README.md

     sudo mysql
         source createdb.sql

-Add symmetric encryption mechanism:

-        install plugin keyring_file soname 'keyring_file.so';
-        show variables like '%keyring%';

-Later, when the system is running, we can verify that the database tables are encrypted using:

-        SELECT TABLE_SCHEMA, TABLE_NAME, CREATE_OPTIONS FROM INFORMATION_SCHEMA.TABLES WHERE CREATE_OPTIONS LIKE '%ENCRYPTION%';

-Note that the master encryption key should be rotated periodically and whenever you suspect that the key has been compromised using:

-        ALTER INSTANCE ROTATE INNODB MASTER KEY;

 Create an user for webserver and backoffice with hosts `192.168.0.2` and `192.168.2.2`, respectively (alternatively, can use `localhost` during development) and add privileges:

         CREATE USER 'ecoges'@'192.168.0.2' IDENTIFIED BY 'admin';